shdrn2402/Eight-week-SQL-challenge/Case Study #5 - Data Mart/README.md

 We must understand that this column does not reflect the aggregated average transaction size for each year, segmented by Retail and Shopify platforms.
 To calculate the latter, we need to aggregate sales and transactions by year and platform, then divide the total sales by the total transactions for each group.
 This is because avg_transaction is a record-level calculation, whereas the required average is a group-level calculation.

-**Average transaction size for each year for Retail vs Shopify calculation**
+**Average transaction size for each year for Retail vs Shopify calculation:**

 ***query:***
 ```SQL